haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Context Menu for the (Open-Named, Unnamed, Closed-Named)Sessions.

+## Implementation Design

+- src/features/ contains business logic purely handling the interaction with the browser and UI/user.
+- src/ui/ directory contains the HTML components packed as Web Componnent.
+- src/lib/ contains the shared implementations which can be refered from other any TS files.
+- TS files directly in src/ are the main entrypoints for each UI/page, so they are considered as an application context.
+- HTML files directly in src/ are the UI definitions, and provides the basic strucutre of the UI. src/ui/ files are basically for replacing a part of the structure.

 # Fullfilled Dev Plans

 ## Disable heavy processing based on battery mode